 With scores of trails that wind up and around the mountains and peaks that envelope the city, hiking is a favourite activity among locals, especially during full moon.
 From leafy forest trails to rocky climbs, there’s something for all ages and abilities.

 Peer into toy history by visiting the Warrior Toy Museum in the naval village of Simon’s Town, just south of the city, near Cape Point.
 Their collection includes literally thousands of toys from yesteryear.

-For those who like to step it up a bit, most of the trails are open for runners too.
+For those who like to step it up a bit, there are some spectacular trail running routes in Cape Town.
 There are a number of trail running clubs who have regular runs and visitors are always welcome.